 The first-line treatment for diabetes is insulin, in which insulin is regularly injected into the bloodstream.
 Other medicines that help stimulate the pancreas to secrete more insulin, and those that prevent the liver from releasing glucose, may be prescribed.
 In cases where there is pancreas failure, a pancreatic surgeon may recommend a transplant.

 Pancreatic cancer occurs when abnormal cells develop and multiply in the pancreas, forming tumours.
-Among the different types of cancer, pancreatic cancer one of the rarest but also one of the most dangerous with a 5-year survival rate of only 10%, making prompt detection and treatment even more crucial.
+Among the different types of cancer, pancreatic cancer is one of the rarest but also one of the most fatal with a 5-year survival rate of only 20-30%, making prompt detection and treatment even more crucial.

-Surgery is the main treatment for pancreatic cancer.
-In most cases, the Whipple procedure (pancreaticoduodenectomy) is performed.
+Surgery is the treatment for pancreatic cancer that offers the best chance of long term survival.
+For cancers in the head of the pancreas, the Whipple procedure (pancreaticoduodenectomy) is performed.
 The Whipple surgery in Singapore involves the removal of the pancreas head, duodenum, gallbladder, part of the common bile duct and surrounding lymph nodes.
 Sometimes the pylorus (part of the stomach that connects to the duodenum) is also removed.
 The remaining organs will then be attached together to help facilitate digestion.

 Whipple surgery may be performed via traditional open surgery, laparoscopically (minimally